 Financial bidders pay an average premium of about 35 percent in acquisitions even though they do not benefit from operational synergies with target firms.
 How do they justify such premiums?
 Their ability to unlock significant value is typically attributed to two main factors.
 First, to the operational improvements that financial acquirers can implement after the acquisition.
 Existing studies show that financial bidders are especially good at acquiring mismanaged firms and improving their operations and governance (Gorbenko and Malenko, 2014; Hege, Lovo, Solvin, and Sushka, 2013).
 And second, to the benefit they obtain from the heavy use of debt financing at favorable terms (Axelson, Jenkinson, Stömberg, and Weisbach, 2013; Guo, Hotchkiss, and Song, 2011; Martos-Vila, Rhodes-Kropf, and Harford, 2013).
 An alternative plausible hypothesis is that financial bidders are skilled at identifying mispriced targets whose prospects are not clearly understood by the market.
-Under this hypothesis, mispricing creates a profit opportunity and financial acquirers can benefit by acquiring firms whose market value is below its fundamental value.
-Although theoretically appealing, in practice, it is not clear whether such opportunities exist, whether they can be successfully exploited and if so, are financial acquirers the smart investors.
-To bring an answer is important because it helps us understand better economic effects of this investor class who, as described by Gompers, Kaplan, and Mukharlyamov (2016), are graduates of top business schools and with extremely high incentive to perform.
-Is their contribution to economy solely attributed to value-enhancing, or they also enhance market efficiency by revealing firm prospect that are not readily obvious to others?
-Therefore, in this paper, we aim to evaluate if financial bidders explore and eventually benefit from mispricing.
+Under this hypothesis, mispricing creates a profit opportunity and financial acquirers can benefit2 by acquiring firms whose market value is below its fundamental value.3 Although theoretically appealing, in practice, it is not clear whether such opportunities exist, whether they can be successfully exploited and if so, whether financial acquirers are the smart investors.
+In this paper, we aim to explore these questions.

-Opportunities may exist to the extent that market values deviate from intrinsic values.
-Market values should reflect intrinsic values though there can be moments where the two are misaligned and watchful investors could benefit from that.
-In this respect, Edman, Goldstein, and Jiang (2012) use mutual fund redemptions as a non-fundamental shock to stock prices and shows that the resulting price falls have a positive impact on takeover activity thus providing evidence that attentive investors do exploit price deviations from intrinsic values.
-Even if non-fundamental shocks may affect the stock price of any firm, deviations
+Profit opportunities may exist to the extent that market values deviate from intrinsic values.
+Market values should reflect intrinsic values; however, there can be moments where the two are misaligned and watchful investors can benefit from that.
+In this respect, Edman, Goldstein, and Jiang (2012) use mutual fund redemptions as a non-fundamental shock to stock prices and shows that the resulting price falls have a positive impact on takeover activity thus providing evidence that attentive investors seem to exploit price deviations from intrinsic values.
+Even if non-fundamental shocks may affect the stock price of any firm, deviations from intrinsic values may be more prevalent in less efficient markets or when information asymmetries are particularly important.
+Thus, if acquirers can successfully benefit from mispricing, we would expect that they do so especially in acquisitions where the target is subject to larger information asymmetries or when acquiring private firms.

-&lt;sup>1 For instance, both Bargeron, Schlingemann, Stulz, and Zutter (2008) and Gorbenko and Malenko (2014) document a premium of 35 percent offered by financial bidders.
+1 For instance, both Bargeron, Schlingemann, Stulz, and Zutter (2008) and Gorbenko and Malenko (2014) document a premium of 35 percent offered by financial bidders.

-&lt;sup>2 In this paper acquirer refers indistinctively to bidder who fails or succeeds in completing a takeover bid.
+2 In this paper acquirer refers indistinctively to bidder who fails or succeeds in completing a takeover bid.
 And undervaluation refers indistinctively to mismanagement and/or mispricing.